instayu/html-5-calander/Best-Practices-for-Writing-Code.md

 ## 4 Spaces, No Tabs

-The team has decreed there will be no tabs in our code.
+The team has determined there will be no tabs in our code.
 Please set your tabs to equal 4 spaces.

 ## Avoid `Y.Node.setContent()` and `foo.innerHTML` unless absolutely necessary